slowernews/wisdom-tldr/README.md

 CHALLENGE: There are same fools though.
 Easy wins if you identify them.

 > *'Don't attribute to malice what you can attribute to incompetence or busyness.'*

-===
-###On luck

-Unless you’re winning, most of life will seem hideously unfair to you.<br>
-But luck is a pattern, the pendulum will swing back your way eventually.

-> *'«Random» usually means that you haven’t looked long enough to see a pattern emerge.'*

-> *'Even a broken clock is right twice a day.'*

-> *'There’s no magic in the world.
-It’s all math.' -- discrete math professor*

-> *'The eternal mystery of the world is its comprehensibility.'*

-> *'True good fortune is what you make for yourself.
-Good fortune: good character, good intentions, good actions.' -- Marcus Aurelius*

-> *'God is subtle but he is not malicious.'*

-> *'In life, business and relationships we are defined by how we react when things don't go our way.'*